BeanstalkFarms/Beanstalk-Landing/content/posts/the-beanifesto.md

 ## Deposit Experience and Composability Improvements

-The other two changes included in BIP-36 focus on user experience and composability for Silo Deposits.
+The other two changes in BIP-36 focus on user experience and composability for Silo Deposits.
 Currently, there is a lockup period between withdrawing assets and being able to claim them to a wallet.
 This will be changed to a single transaction, saving users money on gas.
 This change also makes deposits usable for creating orders on the Pod market since BEANs can be withdrawn and exchanged immediately when the order is filled.
 The implications here are that depositing becomes more attractive with lower costs and immediate accessibility to withdrawals, and the Pod Market becomes more liquid since depositors can create orders while their assets are still in the Silo.

 For Silo Deposits, ERC-1155 tokenization will unlock composability across the wider DeFi ecosystem, allowing them to be bought and sold permissionlessly on marketplaces such as OpenSea.
 Since this flexible standard allows fungible and non-fungible tokens to be transferred simultaneously, depositors can list the tokenized deposit representing their deposited position on third-party marketplaces.
 When purchased, the underlying deposited BEAN will be transferred to the buyer.
 Since BEANs deposited in the Silo accrue interest through seigniorage, they have positive carry.
 This attribute is interesting to consider for DeFi purposes, as a stablecoin with positive carry would likely entail more favorable borrowing terms when used as collateral.
 Overall, tokenization is a big step forward in advancing the utility of BEAN, instantly opening up marketplaces for deposit trading and paving the way for integration into DeFi protocols.